 Let me explain: to be a supervillain, you must have endured crazy amounts of pain.
 Most women have that covered: we bleed several days each month, suffering through cramps that are akin to someone crinkling up our uterus with shrink wrap.
 Not to mention other conditions specific to having lady parts, like endometriosis, a chronic inflammation condition that affects 1 in 10 women during their childbearing years, and there is no cure.

-This brings us to my origin story, one rooted in the terrible recurring condition of having UTIs for no good reason.
+This brings us to my origin story, one rooted in my unexplainable painful recurring UTI.
 I’m one of the many women each year who get Urinary Tract Infections (UTI’s) so frequently that my blood was made of cranberry juice and my doctor basically just shrugged and handed me some antibiotics with a “good luck” after I endured a battery of fun tests that came up inconclusive.

 With the chronic infections still affecting me, I headed off to college.
 In November of my first year, I had just run back from my school’s television station in the rain and felt oddly fatigued out of nowhere.
 I had attributed my sluggishness to the fact I hadn’t had my usual six cups of coffee that day, but at the end of the day I realized it was something else.